photo by Olverl Potratz

 Over the years his travels playing and studying music took him to places like the Center of the Arts in Banff, Canada, and New York City where he had the chance to play and deepen his studies with Bill Frisell, Brad Shepik, Ben Monder, Mark Turner, Dave Douglas, Drew Gress, Ralph Alessi and many others.

-In Berlin he has been a very active member of the vital young jazz and improvised music scene since moving there in 2002, playing with many different musicians like Ben Kraef, Tobias Backhaus, Phil Donkin, Manuel Schmiedel, Philipp Gropper, Richard Koch, Oli Steidle, Simon Bauer, Brendan Dougherty, and many more.
+In Berlin he has been a very active member of the vital young jazz and improvised music scene since moving there in 2002, playing with many different musicians like Ben Kraef, Tobias Backhaus, Phil Donkin, Heinrich Koebberling, Philipp Gropper, Richard Koch, Oli Steidle, Simon Bauer, Brendan Dougherty, and many more.

 Besides the many loose collaborations and gigs as sideman he has been leading his own groups such as Johannes Haage´s P.O.5, the Slowtrio, and the Johannes Haage Trio (with Andreas Lang on bass and Sebastian Merk on drums), which released an Album in 2010 featuring their original cover versions of songs that Marlene Dietrich was known for.

-Currently his main band currently is a Trio with Bassist Matthias Pichler and Drummer Joe Smith - their debut LP album “Drift" is out on shoebill music, an independent Vinyl /digital record label directed by Haage.
+Currently his main band currently is the Trio DRIFT with Drummer Joe Smith and either Matthias Pichler or Oliver Potratz on Bass - their debut LP album “Drift" is out on shoebill music, an independent Vinyl /digital record label directed by Haage.

-The three musicians of German, Austrian and American origin met in their current home-base Berlin and have been playing extensively as a Trio for over three years.
+The three musicians of German, Austrian and American origin met in their current home-base Berlin and have been playing extensively as a Trio for over five years.